Background pattern

 What is ASPAVELI

-ASPAVELI is a medication that contains the active ingredient pegcetacoplan.
-Pegcetacoplan has been designed to bind to the C3 protein of the complement system, which is part of the body's defense system.
-Pegcetacoplan prevents the body's immune system from destroying red blood cells.
+ASPAVELI is a medicine that contains the active substance pegcetacoplan.
+Pegcetacoplan has been designed to bind to complement protein C3, which is part of the body's defense system known as the "complement system".
+Pegcetacoplan prevents the immune system from destroying red blood cells.

 ASPAVELI is used to treat adult patients with a disease called paroxysmal nocturnal hemoglobinuria (PNH) who have anemia as a result of this disease.

-In patients with PNH, the complement system is overactive and attacks their red blood cells, which can cause low blood counts (anemia), fatigue, difficulty functioning, pain, abdominal pain, dark urine, shortness of breath, difficulty swallowing, erectile dysfunction, and blood clots.
-By binding to the C3 protein and blocking it, this medication can prevent the complement system from attacking red blood cells, thus controlling the symptoms of the disease.
-It has been shown that this medication increases the number of red blood cells (reduces anemia), which can improve these symptoms.
+In patients with PNH, the "complement system" is overactive and attacks their red blood cells, which can cause low blood counts (anemia), fatigue, difficulty functioning, pain, abdominal pain, dark urine, shortness of breath, difficulty swallowing, erectile dysfunction, and blood clots.
+By binding to complement protein C3 and blocking it, this medicine can prevent the complement system from attacking red blood cells, thereby controlling the symptoms of the disease.
+It has been shown that this medicine increases the number of red blood cells (reduces anemia), which can improve these symptoms.

-2. What you need to know before starting to use ASPAVELI
+2. What you need to know before you use ASPAVELI

 Do not use ASPAVELI

-• if you are allergic to pegcetacoplan or any of the other components of this medication (listed in section 6).
+• if you are allergic to pegcetacoplan or any of the other ingredients of this medicine (listed in section 6).

-• if you have an infection caused by encapsulated bacteria.
+• if you have an infection caused by so-called encapsulated bacteria.

 Warnings and precautions

-Consult your doctor, pharmacist or nurse before starting to use ASPAVELI.
+Consult your doctor, pharmacist, or nurse before starting treatment with ASPAVELI.

 Symptoms of infection